gjstirling/Chitter/README.md

 - Connect to the test database using the psql command <br>
 ```\c chitter_test;```
 - Run queries saved inside db/migrations directory.

+### Usage Instructions

+- Start server using ```rackup -p 3000```
+- Visit http://localhost:3000/ in your browser
+- Click 'sign_up'
+- Enter your details into the form
+- You can now login by clicking 'Login'
+- Posts can be viewed or added
+- At the end of the session click 'sign_out' to end the session

 ## Technologies used